semaphoreP/codeastro/Day3/tutorial_doc/README.md

   * `.. automodule::`: In `correlate.rst`, we use the command
-  `.. automodule::` followed by `:members:`to tell sphinx to document all functions, classes, etc (i.e. the "members") of our python module that chave defined docstrings.
+  `.. automodule::` followed by `:members:`to tell sphinx to document all functions, classes, etc (i.e. the "members") of our python module that have defined docstrings.
 However, you can tweak this command in many ways: for example, you can document a specific class, rather than an entire module (`.. autoclass..`), you can document